 Texas’s budget is in and legislatures agree that freeways are the future of Texas.
 The Texas Department of Transportation’s Unified Transportation Plan updated their annual plan.
 Here, they released their planned budget spending for the next ten years. $85 billion in total will push projects all across Texas.
 However, many worry where Texas’ priorities lie.
 After reviewing the plan, they see that much of it is to update and improve Texas roads.
 However, the Unified Transportation Plan does more than just Texas roads.
 They are in charge of directing federal and state funding.
 They direct to things like bridges, mass transit, airports, ferries, bike and pedestrian pathways, as well as highways.
 If this plan goes through, that leaves funds tied up for the next decade.
 This would leave many potential projects on the wayside.

 The biggest red flag about this proposal is that of the $85 billion, not one penny goes to the mass transit system.
 City manager, Erik Walsh, says that’s because 97% of Texans drive a car or truck.
-However, many think that without proper mass transit systems in place, citizens are basically required to own a vehicle.
+However, many think that without proper mass transit systems in place, citizens are basically required to own a vehicle, even in big cities like Houston.
 Jay Crossley, Director of Farm & City, a think tank in Austin, spearheads the group of people who think Texas isn’t thinking toward the future.

 Some think Texas Roads are the Least of their Worries